 Update from Provost Harbor

-This message was sent by University Relations on behalf of the Office of the Provost to all UM students, staff, faculty, administrators, and affiliates.
+This message was sent by the Office of the Provost to all UM faculty, staff, administrators, and affiliates.